 In the autumn of 1920 at a round table conference in Brooklyn, a group of Congregationalist leaders came together at the request of the New York Congregational Conference to discuss the possibility of organizing a congregational church in Harlem.

 The Rev. Alexandar C. Garner was invited to attend this meeting to share in the discussion and help consider the feasibility of the idea. in June 1921, after several meetings of the Group, Rev. Garner was called from Plymouth Congregational Church in Washington, D.C. to accept the responsibility of gathering members, organizing them, and developing a congregational church.

-There was no building in which to worship, no program was suggested, but there were about 30 persons willing to start the project with Rev. Garner as the leader.
-Through the courtesy of the staff of the 137th street YMCA the group held their early meetings in the auditorium – Later securing the present church edifice (310W 139th Street, NY New York, 10030).
+There was no building in which to worship, and no program was suggested, but there were about 30 persons willing to start the project with Rev. Garner as the leader.
+Through the courtesy of the staff of the 137th Street YMCA, the group held their early meetings in the auditorium and later secured the present church edifice (310W 139th Street, NY New York, 10030).

 The Rev Alexander C. Garner, D.D.

 Alexander C. Garner was ordained in the First Congregational Church of Chicago.
 He held many offices of distinction in the denomination and the community.
 The Doctorate of Divinity was conferred upon him by Howard University, Washington D.C. in June 1908.
 Being commissioned by the New York State Conference of Congregational Churches to establish Grace Church; He became thus its founder, organizer, teacher, and first pastor.